ismaelyatta/SaveeRattrapage/README.md

 - **Dashboard:** Monitor your energy consumption (prices, date,...)
 - **CI/CD:** Build Code and check if the repo contains error and Deploy the source code in a virtual machine dev and APK using Github actions pipeline.
+- **DataBase modules** Create tables for several items suchs like Bill, Consumption information in SQLLite
 - **Export to PDF format:** Export your Bill consumption to pdf format.

 <a name="getting-started"></a>